gabriellikeswater/mcrunit/README.md

 # 🏃 Run It

-A Well-Documented Program to run your Minecraft Java Server & Python Discord Bot with Style!
+A Lightweight, Well-Documented Program to run your Minecraft Java Server & Python Discord Bot with Style!

 ## 🌍 How to add runit to your server